 It’s no secret that newborn babies need changing.
 To ensure you’re never caught without supplies, stock up on nappies and wipes to store in your change table, baby bag, and anywhere else you may need to perform an emergency change.

+One of our favourite additions to the baby checklist.
 Having a pillow that you can use while feeding may give your arms a break and help to make your baby more comfortable.

 Also known as feeding pillows, these clever contraptions are specifically designed to aid mum and bubs posture during breastfeeding.